CPA Exam Parts

-The CPA Exam is a computer-based test comprised of four sections.
-The current exam—administered by the AICPA —takes a total of 16 hours for all four-parts.
+Administered by the AICPA®, the CPA Exam is a computer-based test comprised of four sections.
+The current version of the exam takes a total of 16 hours.

-Simulations use real-life work situations to test your in-depth knowledge and skills in a particular subject area.
-Some tasks you may be asked to perform include searching databases or working with spreadsheets and forms.
-Task-based simulations are presented after multiple-choice questions and appear on three of the exam parts: Financial Accounting and Reporting, Auditing and Attestation, and Regulation.
+The exam simulations use real-life work situations to test your in-depth knowledge and skills in a particular subject area.
+The simulations appear on three of the exam parts: Financial Accounting and Reporting, Auditing and Attestation and Regulation.

-Appearing only in the Business Environment and Concepts exam part, these tasks require you to respond in either memo or letter format to a scenario based on the topics outlined in the CSOs.
+Only appearing on the Business Environment and Concepts section, these tasks require you to respond in either memo or letter format to a scenario based on the topics outlined in the CSOs.
 You will have access to word processing to prepare your answers.